- Get Help

 It is often easy to stop taking care of our physical needs when living with the very real impacts of trauma.
 Personal hygiene, a balanced diet, and adequate sleep can seem impossible.
 It can be hard to do, but looking after your body is an important part of your healing journey.
 Taking a shower, putting on clean clothes, and choosing to eat something nutritious or even just something calorie dense are all important steps you can take as part of your self care.

 It may seem impossible at first to attend to your physical needs, but there is no shame in starting slow.
 Do what you can, take your time, and do not compare yourself to others that seem to be naviagting life with ease.
 Sometimes just getting out of bed to take a shower, putting on some clean, cozy clothes, and hopping right back under the covers with a bag of chips is enough.

 3. Surround yourself with a supportive community or network.

 The old addage is true; we really are stronger together.
 Reaching out for support to those you trust, or connecting with a support group dedicated to Survivors of sexual violence has proven to aid in the healing process.
 Support groups provide empathy, compassion, and a space to hear and learn from others facing similar challenges.
-You can find information on the Nurturing Resilience support group for students of all genders who have experienced any form of sexual violence at SFU.
+You can find information on the Nurturing Resilience support group for students of all genders who have experienced any form of sexual violence at SFU or FIC.